vovapasko/dmc-front/techdoc.md

 # Welcome to DMC-FRONT!

 Hi!
-This is the documentation for updating, configuration and maintaining the crm system.
+This is the documentation to help you in updating, configuration and maintaining the crm system.

-# Files
+# Ecosystem

 StackEdit stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**